aisyahrzk/aisyahrzk/README.md

 👋 Hello there!
-I'm aisyah, CS graduate from University of Malaya majoring in data science.

-💻 Currently in my learning journey of exploring and learning data science.
+I'm aisyah.

 📫 You can reach me via email at [aisyahrazak171@gmail.com](aisyahrazak171@gmail.com) or connect with me on [Linkedin](https://www.linkedin.com/in/aisyahh-razak/)